Awareqwx/Archipelago/WebHostLib/static/assets/tutorial/raft/setup_en.md

     - If your username or password starts with a quotation mark, surround the value with an additional set of quotation marks (eg the value *"myP@s$w0rD* would be entered as *""myP@s$w0rD"*).

 4. Start a new game or load an existing one.
-    - Raftipelago save games are marked as *incompatible* with
+    - Raftipelago save games are marked as *incompatible* with vanilla Raft.
+This means when Raftipelago is not loaded, saves made with Raftipelago will show as corrupt/unselectable.
-    - Do not use an existing game that was not created with Raftipelago.
+    - Avoid using an existing game that was not created with your current run of Raftipelago (either vanilla or a different Raftipelago run).
 It will work, but if anything is unlocked, it will be automatically registered with Archipelago once the world is loaded.
 This is irreversible.

-5. You can disconnect by typing */disconnect confirmDisconnect* into the console and hitting Enter.
+5. You can disconnect from an Archipelago server by typing */disconnect confirmDisconnect* into the console and hitting Enter.

 ## Game Troubleshooting